-Long fascinated by hand-colored black and white photography, I’ve been making and selling hand-colored landscapes since 2002.
+I’ve been making and selling hand-colored black and white landscape photos since 2002.

 I have shown my work at the Karin Clarke Gallery and the Jacobs Gallery in Eugene, at the Arts Center in Corvallis, and at the World Forestry Center and the Blue Sky Gallery in Portland.

 In my free time I am editor of Eugene Weekly, the alt weekly paper in Eugene.
-For three years I ran Eugene Art Talk, a website about the fine arts in and around Eugene, and sit on the board of directors of the Lane Arts Council.
+For three years I ran Eugene Art Talk, a subscription blog about the fine arts in and around Eugene.
+I also sit on the board of directors of the Lane Arts Council.
 I live on 18 wooded acres outside Creswell, Oregon, with my wife, Lisa Strycker.